 She cares for Wyll out of her love for him and as penance for failing to save the others.
 She blames herself for the fire.
 By now she has accepted she will never have a normal life.
 Yet deep down, she is still a girl who craves beauty.
 Vynasha is not brave, but she does not hesitate to do everything in her power to save her nephew’s life, even if that means venturing into the forbidden Wylder Mountains in search of a cure to his illness.
 She never thought to find love along the way.
 Instead, it finds her.

 At night, the Beast prowls the castle in search of something his nature instinctively longs for.
 He has not known happiness in the centuries since his imprisonment, and he is not the only monster to lurk the ancient halls.
 One night he discovers a stranger wandering his domain and something changes inside of him.
 He chases her, at first out of anger.
 Upon capturing her, however, he recognizes that she is the one he has been searching for.
 In spite of the risks, he chooses to keep her safe from the castle’s other inhabitants.
-Vynasha’s presence in his life gives him reason to fight his brutal beastly nature for the first time.
+Vynasha’s presence in his life gives him a reason to fight his brutal beastly nature for the first time.

 Whistleande, a small village nestled in a valley on the edge of a tiny kingdom, on the northern border between the Azure and Wylder Mountains.
 The kingdom was once prosperous, because of the diamond mines to the south.
 Until a larger, coastal kingdom further south started a war with Whistleande.
 Most of the young men left and lost their lives.
-What few returned were left to scrap out a hard living.
+What few returned were left to scrape out a hard living.

 Long ago, Vynasha’s family ruled over the valley, last of the great North Lords.
 Yet their manor was swallowed by the forest and over time, no one dared to travel the north road leading into the Wylder Mountains.
 It is a range of high, jagged peaks and endless winter, where some claim legendary beasts still dwell.
 Yet none from Vynasha’s village believes in the majik that guards this forgotten realm.